15 Days Uganda Wildlife Safari

 Depending on your flight time, you will be transferred to the Airport for your out bond flight back home.
 Meal plan: (B) End of Service

-The above safari package includes:-
+The Uganda Wildlife Safari package includes:-

 Transportation by a 4wd vehicle